Why Is My Immigration Case Taking So Long? (And How To Speed Up the Process)

 HERE ARE 5 REASONS YOUR IMMIGRATION CASE MIGHT BE TAKING A LONG TIME:

-2. Too many deportation cases, not enough judges.
-In the US Immigration Courts, there are about 1.3 million folks awaiting trial dates before approximately 465 Immigration Judges.
-The average wait time is thirty two months nationally and in some cities, there are Judges setting their calendars out for three or more years, delayed even more due to the pandemic.
+- Too many deportation cases, not enough judges.
+In the US Immigration Courts, there are about 3.1 million folks awaiting trial dates before approximately 650 Immigration Judges.
+The average wait time is 19 months nationally and in some cities, there are Judges setting their calendars out for three or more years, delayed even more due to the pandemic.

-5. The system has its inherent flaws.
+- The system has its inherent flaws.
 Some offices (and officers) are simply slower in processing cases than others.
 But it’s more complicated than that.
 Files get lost, officers transfer to different departments and leave behind unfinished adjudications, folders are rerouted to service centers to “even out” the waits, and there are many more delays caused by a bureaucracy that requires a strong, experienced navigator.
-AND OBVIOUSLY, COVID SHUT DOWN THE EMBASSIES WORLDWIDE FOR MORE THAN A YEAR.
+AND OBVIOUSLY, COVID SHUT DOWN THE EMBASSIES WORLDWIDE FOR MORE THAN A YEAR, so now there is a backlog.

 SO HOW CAN I SPEED UP MY IMMIGRATION PROCESS?

-Now there are ways to try and get your green card fast, and a good lawyer should be able to speed this process up for you by knowing various shortcuts, or exceptions if you are stuck in one of the above categories.
+There are ways to try and get your green card faster, and a good immigration lawyer should be able to speed this process up for you by knowing various shortcuts, or exceptions if you are stuck in one of the above categories.

 An immigration lawyer will attend to the needs of clients through a daily review of the never ending changes that seem to be coming from the Immigration Service, federal courts, and the presidential administration – no what matter president is in charge.